 Often, after diagnosis, emotional issues arise.
 For example, some students become angry that the learning disability was not recognized earlier by parents or teachers.
 Many are afraid that they will be discriminated against by instructors or employers.
 Other students are too embarrassed to ask for accommodations and, due to fear of humiliation, will refuse to reveal the disability to instructors, families, or friends.

-LD students learn that they must, at times, face the skepticism of others.
-Since learning disabilities are invisible and the student has no observable handicap, it can be difficult for others to accept the disability as real.
-Therefore, the learning disabled student is doubly challenged: first, in coping with the disability and second, in confronting attitudes of disbelief or doubt.
-The faculty member plays a critical part in assisting the LD student to realize his potential for success.
+Students with LD learn that they must, at times, face the skepticism of others.
+Since learning disabilities are invisible and the student has no observable disability, it can be difficult for others to accept the disability as real.
+Therefore, a student with learning disabilities is doubly challenged: first, in coping with the disability and second, in confronting attitudes of disbelief or doubt.
+The faculty member plays a critical part in assisting the student with LD to realize his potential for success.
 The support of the instructor is crucial in helping the student to meet the challenges imposed by the learning disability.
 Working together, staff, faculty, and student can build the necessary bridges that will span the obstacles in learning and lead to greater opportunity for academic achievement.

 Learning disabilities are real... they aren't a myth.

 Learning disabilities are commonly defined according to the following basic criteria: